-It is well known (Boyd and Lorberbaum, 1987) that in standard (fixed-partnership) infinitely repeated games there are no evolutionarily stable pure strategies (or mixed strategies with finite support).
-The same arguments can be used to show that there are no evolutionarily stable strategies in games with endogenous separation.3 Therefore, we focus on neutral stability.
+It is well known (Boyd and Lorberbaum, 1987) that in fixed-partnership infinitely repeated games there are no evolutionarily stable pure strategies (or mixed strategies with finite support).
+The same arguments can be used to show that there are no evolutionarily stable strategies in games with endogenous separation: given any equilibrium with finite support, there are other strategies that, when interacting with the equilibrium strategies, behave equivalently.
+Therefore, we focus on neutral stability.

-Interestingly, extending the standard definition of neutral stability to games with endogenous separation is not at all straightforward.
+Interestingly, extending the definition of neutral stability and the replicator dynamics to games with endogenous separation is not at all straightforward.
 Previous definitions of neutral stability for games with endogenous separation (Carmichael and MacLeod, 1997; Fujiwara-Greve and Okuno-Fujiwara, 2009; Izquierdo et al., 2021) can be considered unsatisfactory for different reasons (as discussed in [section 3.4](#) and in [appendix B](#)).
-For instance, the definition of neutral stability for games with endogenous separation by Fujiwara-Greve and Okuno-Fujiwara (2009) does not guarantee dynamic stability under replicator dynamics.
+For instance, the definition by Fujiwara-Greve and Okuno-Fujiwara (2009) does not guarantee dynamic stability under the replicator dynamics.